-A great economic divide has emerged between college-educated workers and those with less education.
-Ever since 1980, educational wage differentials have greatly expanded, and soaring income inequality has deeply marked the US economy.
+A great economic divide has emerged between college-educated workers and those with less than a college degree.
+Ever since 1980, educational wage differentials have greatly expanded, and soaring income inequality has deeply marked the US economy (Autor 2019).
 But that wasn't the way it always was in America.

-The mid-twentieth century saw broadly shared prosperity, little change in wage inequality, and a relatively stable college wage premium.
+The mid-twentieth century saw broadly-shared prosperity, little change in wage inequality, and a relatively stable college wage premium.
 And the first half of the twentieth century, particularly the 1940s, saw actual declines in inequality and reductions in educational wage differentials.
 High school graduates in the early twentieth century were an elite group.
 But by 1940, the median youth had become a high school graduate.
 College going was next to take off.
 But, at some point, educational advances slowed.

 Educational wage gains and overall wage and income inequality have closely followed changes in educational attainment against a backdrop of increased relative demand for more-educated workers from skill-biased technological change (SBTC).
 The implicit framework is one of a race between education and technology (RBET).
-The notion was first expounded by Tinbergen (1974) and later built on and applied to the US case
+The notion was first expounded by Jan Tinbergen (1974) and was later built on and applied to the US case by Katz and Murphy (1992), Goldin and Katz (2008), and Autor (2014), among others.